 - Maintain active Engagement in the Honors College as per the Honors Engagement Requirement http://honors.fiu.edu/current-students/citizenship/

-Students admitted with 45 college credits or fewer are required to complete the Lower Division Honors College curriculum (6-8 credits).
-All Honors College courses are a year long and must be taken in full to satisfy the requirement.
+Students admitted as new Freshmen to the Honors College are required to complete the Lower Division Honors curriculum (7 credits).
+The Honors College first year Seminar is year long and must be taken in full to satisfy the requirement.
 Lower Division Honors course options include:

 - IDH 1001 & 1002, Origins of Ideas and Ideas of Origins (Fall and Spring, 3 credits each)